Welcome to the Vocal Arts Division of TCU!

 All recitals (whether for credit or not) must be pre-approved by the voice faculty at least two weeks before the recital.
 At the hearing, the student must present:

 Any notes and translations to be used at the recital must be presented for approval at the time of the hearing.
 Poets and translators must be credited.
 Upon the successful hearing, this document must be immediately edited to reflect faculty suggestions and presented to the Music Office for publication.
 The Music Office requires two weeks for program production.
 It is strongly suggested that you submit your finalized program and notes to the Music Office within 24 hours of your successful hearing.
+It is also strongly recommended that you do not publicize your recital until after your successful hearing.

 Use of sheet music in recitals is prohibited, except for those works that are traditionally performed on book: chamber music and oratorio ensembles.
 Oratorio arias, including those with instrumental obbligato, must be performed from memory, as well as any ensemble typically performed in a theatrical setting.
 No matter the breakdown of repertoire, 75% of the recital must be memorized.